taymourmansi/Final-Project/ProgressUpdates.md

 ### Any blocking issues/challenges need to be addressed?
 * One challenge we want to take on is adding messaging into our games.

+# Comments
+1. Make sure that your game works smoothly before adding messaging to the game.
+2. Any progress on GUI implementation?